Run-d1/Nafath-Platform-Analysis/README.md

 3. **Gender Distribution**:
    - Male users make up **67%** of the platform’s user base, while female users account for **33%**.
+   - According to the mid-2024 population, males represent approximately **62.25%** of the population, while females make up **37.85%**.
-   - This shows that male users represent a larger share of the platform's user base.
+   - This shows that the percentage of male users on the platform is slightly higher than their share in the general population.
+This indicates that males use the Nafath platform at a relatively higher rate than females.

 4. **User Base vs. App Adoption**:
    - The platform has achieved an app adoption rate of **89.3%**, with **20,800,000 downloads** among **23,297,934 users**.